hubiinetwork/nahmii-utils/README.md

 ## Prerequisites

 To use this software you need a version of **NodeJS and NPM**.
-The code base currently supports NodeJS v8.x and v10.x.
+The code base has been successfully tested with NodeJS LTS versions v10.x and v12.x.

 ## Installation